SwiftfulThinking/SwiftfulRouting/README.md

-# SwiftfulRouting  🕊
+# SwiftfulRouting  🤙

-Native, declarative routing for SwiftUI applications
+A native, declarative framework for programattic navigation (routing) in SwiftUI applications, fully decoupled from the View.

 **Setup time:** 1 minute

 **Sample project:** https://github.com/SwiftfulThinking/SwiftfulRoutingExample

-## Overview 🤓
+## Overview

 SwiftUI is a declarative framework, and therefore, a SwiftUI router should be declarative by nature.
 Routers based on programatic code do not declare the view heirarchy in advance, but rather at the time of execution.
+The solution is to declare all modifiers to support the routing in advance.

+## Under the hood

-The solution is to declare all modifiers to support the routing in advance by adding a new set of modifiers at the root of each segue's destination where the destination is an optional, type-erased view.
-This maintains a declarative view heirarchy while allowing the developer to still determine the destination at the time of execution.
+As you segue to a new screen, the framework adds a set ViewModifers to the root of the destination View that will support all potential navigation routes.
+The framework can support 1 Segue, 1 Alert, and 1 Modal on each View in the heirarchy.
+The ViewModifiers are based on generic and/or type-erased destinations, which maintains a declarative view heirarchy while allowing the developer to still determine the destination at the time of execution.
+Version 3.0 returns the ViewModifiers back to the segue's call-site as AnyRouter, which further enables the developer to inject the routing logic into the View.

 ## Setup ☕️